AbhishekYadav-01/Deep-Learning-Hands-On/README.md

+# Some practice problems of deep learning with my solutions :
-This repository contains some of my small small assignments on deep learning, which build my uderstanding.
+This repository contains some of my own practice assignments on deep learning, which helps me improve my uderstanding in deep learning.